dev-in-black/graphiti-mcp-server/README.md

 - `--group-id`: Set a namespace for the graph (optional).
 If not provided, defaults to "default".
 - `--destroy-graph`: If set, destroys all Graphiti graphs on startup.
 - `--use-custom-entities`: Enable entity extraction using the predefined ENTITY_TYPES
+- `--use-google-gemini`: Use Google Gemini for LLM and embeddings instead of OpenAI

 ### Concurrency and LLM Provider 429 Rate Limit Errors